 The Graduate School works closely with Disability Learning Support.
-If students have a disability or specific learning difficulty, they are strongly advised to register with Disability Learning Support as soon as possible after they begin their degree.
+If doctoral researchers have a disability or specific learning difficulty, they are strongly advised to register with Disability Learning Support as soon as possible after they begin their degree.
 Their needs will then be assessed to ensure that appropriate support is in place through reasonable adjustments.

-If you feel that your student could benefit from an assessment by DLS, you can refer them by emailing DLS at DLS@westminster.ac.uk.
-They will then contact the student, who will be able to decide for themselves whether they wish to take up this offer.
+If you feel that your student could benefit from an assessment by DLS, you can refer them by emailing DLS.
+They will then contact the doctoral researcher, who will be able to decide for themselves whether they wish to take up this offer.